reincharts/reincharts/CONTRIBUTING.md

 └── utils/          # Shared utility functions and helpers
 ```

+The documentation [guides](https://reincharts.com/guides/) are a good place to look for a high level overview of how the library works.

 It has these build scripts:

 | Build Command | Description |